akhilcacharya/Skip2be/README.md

 2) VIDEO_ID.token_output.tsv - Outputs a TSV mapping between the start time in ms to the token in the overall transcription.

-TODO: save these or script/cd them into their own directory (for TSV files).